eriklolson/python-wine-scraper/README.md

-# Overview
+# Full-Stack eCommerce Project: python-wine-scraper
-This web scraper uses BeautifulSoup4 to collect wine product data from a wine merchant website.
-It does so for the purpose of supplying mock inventory to my eCommerce web-app, flask-wineshop (https://github.com/eriklolson/flask-wineshop).
+## Project Objective
-This is a template that may be adapted to scrape product data from eCommerce websites.
+To achieve my goal of creating my first eCommerce website, I made two applications: the web-app, [flask-wineshop](https://github.com/eriklolson/flask-wineshop), that produces the eCommerce website and the web-scraper, python-wine-scraper, that supplies the back-end database with mock wine products.
+This is the repository for the latter.
+I reduced the syntax particular to a certain website that I scrapped to a general template with dynamic values; it may be adapted to scrape product data from other eCommerce websites.

 # Directions
 ### Run scraper.py: collect product data